Padgate Medical Centre will be providing the Influenza vaccination from week commencing 10th September 2018

 Unfortunately we are unable to take prescription requests over the phone.
 To avoid disappointment please do not ring the practice to request your repeat prescription.

 Remember to allow enough time when ordering your repeat prescription for those items that you need.
-You should order when you have seven to 10 days of medicines left so that your prescription is ready to collect at the practice or at your nominated Pharmacy.
+You should order when you have five days of medicines left so that your prescription is ready to collect at the practice or at your nominated Pharmacy.
 Please note it takes 48 hours to turn a prescription around in the GP surgery from ordering to it being ready to be collected.

 Who to contact if you need more support?

 If you feel you or someone you know may need support ordering your repeat prescription or you are a carer for someone who might need help, please contact your GP practice.